CustAny: Customizing Anything from A Single Example

-The AnyMaker exhibits outstanding capabilities of high-quality customization for general objects, and even beat task-specialized methods in the specific domains, such as human customization and virtual try-on, as shown in Fig.~\ref{fig:qualitative}.
+\textbf{Qualitative analysis}.
+The CustAny exhibits outstanding capabilities of high-quality customization for general objects, and even beat task-specialized methods in the specific domains, such as human customization and virtual try-on, as shown in Fig.~\ref{fig:qualitative}.
 We also show the visual results of the same reference picture under different text prompts in Fig.~\ref{fig:k2-fulu-genid}.
 Our method is capable of generating high-ID-fidelity images given one single reference image, and simultaneously editing non-ID elements like posture or background in accordance with text prompts, which endows the model with the ability to generate diverse images, such as various scenarios and different postures.
 Furthermore, benefiting from the ID-aware decoupling module, our model is capable of maintaining the ID fidelity of objects while diversifying the non-ID elements such as motions and directions compared to the reference images, even without corresponding guidance of text prompts.
 We show more visual results in Supplementary.